MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Image-Search/quickstarts/nodejs.md

 ms.service: cognitive-services
 ms.component: bing-image-search
 ms.topic: quickstart
-ms.date: 1/23/2019
+ms.date: 02/06/2019
 ms.author: aahi
 ms.custom: seodec2018
 ---

 # Quickstart: Search for images using the Bing Image Search REST API and Node.js

-Use this quickstart to make your first call to the Bing Image Search API and receive a JSON response.
-This simple JavaScript application sends a search query to the API and displays the raw results.

-While this application is written in JavaScript and runs in Node.js, the API is a RESTful Web service compatible most programming languages.
+Use this quickstart to start sending search requests to the Bing Image Search API.
+This JavaScript application sends a search query to the API, and displays the URL of the first image in the results.
+While this application is written in Javascript, the API is a RESTful web service compatible with most programming languages.

-The source code for this sample is available [on GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingImageSearchv7Quickstart.js) with additional error handling, and code annotations.
+The source code for this sample is available [on GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingImageSearchv7Quickstart.js) with additional error handling and annotations.

 ## Prerequisites